 Senate Passes Bill Requiring Criminal Background Checks for Bus Drivers

-The New York State Senate today passed legislation, sponsored by Senator Charles Fuschillo (R, Merrick), that would help ensure bus safety and crack down on so-called “terror” bus drivers.
+The New York State Senate today passed legislation, cosponsored by Senator Bill Larkin (R-C, Cornwall-on-Hudson), that would help ensure bus safety and crack down on so-called "terror" bus drivers.
 The bill requires bus drivers to submit to a criminal history check.
 The legislation aims to improve safety for bus passengers following a string of bus crashes caused by dangerous bus drivers with a history of criminal driving convictions.

 The legislation would require all new bus drivers to submit to a criminal background check when they are hired.
 Drivers would be subjected to a 90 day conditional period while the background check is being undertaken.
 All current bus drivers would submit to a criminal background check the next time they renew their commercial driver's license.
 Currently, this requirement applies only to school bus drivers.

 Requiring criminal background checks would help keep bus drivers who have a history of criminal driving convictions, such as DWI and license revocations, from getting behind the wheel.
 The current lack of a background check requirement is enabling many of these drivers to stay on the roads, often with deadly consequences.